 Circumstantial as Corroborating Evidence

-Because circumstantial evidence requires inference, it is not always as strong in proving guilt on its own.
+Because circumstantial evidence requires inference, it is not always as strong in proving guilt beyond a reasonable doubt on its own.
 Instead, it is often best served as corroborating evidence.
 It may be used in conjunction with multiple instances of circumstantial evidence to create a strong inference, and/or to corroborate direct evidence.

 In corroborating evidence from a witness, circumstantial can be an especially valuable type of evidence.
 For instance, eyewitness testimony is often unreliable because of the trauma that occurs from the incident.
 This is especially true where the witness is also the victim.
 The extreme stress of the situation can lead to making mistakes that can lead to identifying the wrong person or misremembering events.